SEP Plan Fix-It Guide - Contributions to the SEP-IRA exceeded the maximum legal limits

 All contributions made to a SEP are employer contributions.

-Internal Revenue Code Sections 402(h) and 415 limit the amount of contributions made to an employee’s SEP-IRA to the lesser of $51,000 for 2013 ($52,000 for 2014, subject to cost-of-living adjustments for later years) or 25% of the eligible employee’s compensation.
-The amount of compensation taken into account is limited to $255,000 in 2013 ($260,000 in 2014, subject to cost-of-living adjustments for later years).
+Internal Revenue Code Sections 402(h) and 415 limit the amount of contributions made to an employee’s SEP-IRA to the lesser of dollar limitation for that year ($52,000 for 2014) or 25% of the employee’s compensation.
+The amount of compensation taken into account is also limited ($260,000 in 2014).
 If your SEP plan document specifies lower contribution limits, then the lower limits control.